tomjs/joker/README.zh_CN.md

 🤡 In order to support some bad development habits, its use is not recommended.

 Commands:
-  cjs [...workspaces]  Let "Pure ESM packages" support both "cjs" and "esm"
+  cjs [...workspaces]  let "Pure ESM packages" support both "cjs" and "esm"

 For more info, run any command with the `--help` flag:
   $ joker cjs --help